Hello!

 Since I was a teenager I’ve never stopped being fascinated by what Eugene Wigner termed “the unreasonable effectiveness of mathematics in the natural sciences”.
 The capacity of theories and models to predict (or be refuted by) reality is at the center of my intellectual and professional pursuits.
 My undergraduate thesis reflected this, investigating the strengths and shortcomings of numerical methods in solving physically significant differential equations.
 Scott Aaronson describes computer science as “what mediates between the physical world and the Platonic World [of ideal mathematical forms]” (Quantum Computing Since Democritus, p.
 200) and I am strongly motivated by (but not uncritical of) this conception.

-In my engineering work following college, I enjoyed contributing to real manufacturing, building intuition for sensor physics, and gaining exposure to the family trade (enterprise sales).
+In engineering work following college, I enjoyed contributing to manufacturing, building intuition for sensor physics, and gaining exposure to the family trade (enterprise sales).
 Pursuing graduate school in physics, I was an intern with BAE Systems’ FAST Labs and Raytheon BBN Technologies, and particularly enjoyed Dr. Pran Nath’s Quantum Theory course sequence.
 At BBN Technologies I performed experiments with superconducting circuit qubits, gaining valuable experience in electrical engineering methods and cryogenics.
 This is a leading quantum computing architecture the pioneering development of which won Clarke, Devoret, and Martinis the Nobel Prize in Physics in 2025.